Plumsail/forms-docs/SharePoint/how-to/flow.rst

 Title and Description are SharePoint fields, but Notify is a Common field with an Email pattern.

-In order for us to capture this extra field in Flow with the use of Plumsail Forms connector, we need to make sure our form will be submitted to Flow.
+In order for us to capture this extra field in Power Automate with the use of Plumsail Forms connector, we need to make sure our form will be submitted to Power Automate.
 Open Flow settings and mark this checkbox:

 |pic2|